Reflecting on The Flood Tapestry

 Come along and see it for yourself – The Flood Tapestry is on display in the Meeting Room, Friends Meeting House every Thursday and Saturday 10am to 5pm until the 24th of August 2019.

-You may be able to see the display Monday-Wednesday, but only if the room is not in use (the room is closed on Fridays and Sundays) – there will be a sign displayed in the foyer when it is available to view on these days or you can ring us on the day to check before you set off.
+You can also see the display Monday-Wednesday if the room is not in use (the room is closed Friday lunch time 12noon-2pm and all day Sundays) – there will be a sign displayed in the foyer when it is available to view on these days or you can phone us on the day to check before you set off.

 The display is on the ground floor accessible by wheelchair and scooter and those with young children, prams/pushchairs.